dorgrosman/Ubuy-app/README.md

 Built an Amazon-style marketplace for an e-commerce website called “U-Buy”.

 ## Description
+The U-Buy site is basically a site that has sellers and buyers.
+Any user, however, can sell items on the site after it has been approved by the admin.
+Buyers on the site can collect items for the shopping cart, and make payment and delivery to the customer's home.

 #### Home page:
 * All items are displayed on the home page, and by clicking on the item itself, you can enter the item details.
 * At the top of the site is a navbar with options available for you.